EHC Council votes to sell water and wastewater utility

-EGG HARBOR CITY — The Egg Harbor City Council agreed at its meeting on Thursday to cede control of its water and wastewater facilities to the New Jersey American Water Company Inc.
+EGG HARBOR CITY — City Council agreed at its meeting Thursday to cede control of its water and wastewater facilities to the New Jersey American Water Co.
+Inc.

-Seven members of council supported the sale while Councilperson Donna Heist recused herself from the vote and Councilman Karl Timbers cast the lone dissenting vote.
+Seven members of council supported the sale, while Councilperson Donna Heist recused herself from the vote and Councilperson Karl Timbers cast the lone dissenting vote.
 Two-thirds of the council, or six members, were needed to vote in the affirmative for the sale to pass.

 Timbers urged council to table the resolution on the sale.